Vatsala712/Object-Detection-and-Image-Classification/README.md

 * train.ipynb - This file contains code for training and validation <br />

 <h1>Execution Steps</h1>
-- For training the model, RUN ALL main.ipynb <br />
+- For training the model, run main.ipynb <br />
-- For testing and obtaining the results, RUN ALL test.ipynb <br />
+- For testing and obtaining the results, run test.ipynb <br />